 A. Responsible for managing the household and feeding the Master’s family.
 Did not yet have the highest reward, the “charge of all he owns.”

 B. He was the Master’s substitute, (the Master had delegated his own responsibilities to the servant).

 C. Parallel: Jesus has sent us to do his work in this world, (John 20:21).
 Being a servant involves being delegated responsibility.

-3. He choose to neglect his master’s return
+3. He began neglecting his Master’s return

-A. Reputation is what others see you do; character is what you do when there’s no-one watching.
+A. Reputation is what others see you do; character is what you do when there’s no one watching.
 This man’s true character came out when his Master’s back was turned.